adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/numberinput/v1/numberinput/README.md

 5. `./description` - defines a help message that can be rendered in the field as a hint for the user
 6. `./required` - if set to `true`, this field will be marked as required, not allowing the form to be submitted until the field has a value
 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
-8. `./readOnly` - if set to `true`, the filed will be read only
+8. `./readOnly` - if set to `true`, the field will be read only
+9. `./minimum` - the minimum value that can be entered in this input
+10. `./maximum` - the maximum value that can be entered in this input
+11. `./minimumMessage` - the message showed to the user if the entered value is less than the minimum value
+12. `./maximumMessage` - the message showed to the user if the entered value is more than the maximum value
+13. `./leadDigits` - the max no of digits before decimal that can be entered if the type of field is Decimal.
+14. `./fracDigits` - the max no of digits after decimal that can be entered if the type of field is Decimal.

 ## Client Libraries
-The component provides a `core.forms.components.textinput.v1` client library category that contains a JavaScript component.
+The component provides a `core.forms.components.numberinput.v1` client library category that contains a JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

 It also provides a `core.forms.components.textinput.v1.editor` editor client library category that includes